 Some of my old cookware had been deteriorating for quite a while but I never got around to replacing them until recently.
 Instead of buying individual pieces, I realized that it was cheaper to just buy an entire set in my case.

 I didn’t expect to find such an overwhelming amount of information on them, though.
 Reading different product recommendation, it was easy to be lured into buying one of those fancy, ridiculously expensive, professional chef-endorsed cookware sets.

 However, expensive doesn’t always mean good.
-I saw quite a lot of cookware sets that had many pieces I rarely use, and few of what I actually need.
+I saw in a lot of stainless steel cookware sets being reviewed and they are not impressive as what they claimed to be.

 In addition, quality apparently is not restricted to expensive brands.
 There are many products out there that perform just as well as these top-tier sets do but at a fraction of the latter’s price.

 This is how I ended up getting the Tramontina 12-pc tri-ply clad 18/10 grading set.
 Read on to find out why I recommend it in this Tramontina 12-piece Tri-ply review.

 The 12-pc set includes the following (dimensions in L x W x H):

 - 10″ Sauté Pan (10.50 in x 3.50 in x 18.69 in)

 - 12″ Sauté Pan (20.50 in x 12.44 in x 2.00 in)

 - 5 Qt.
 Covered Sauté Pan (22.50 in x 12.06 in x 5.12 in)